Study Abroad: Tips & Updates

 • It uses the unique “supervision” system, offering weekly small-group teaching alongside lectures.

-• The Cavendish Laboratory, founded in 1874, led to major discoveries such as the electron, neutron, and DNA structure.
+• The Cavendish Laboratory, founded in 1874, led to major discoveries such as the electron, the neutron, and DNA structure.

 • Cambridge’s alumni include royalty like Charles, Prince of Wales, and entertainment stars like Rachel Weisz and Emma Thompson.